cobioda/longreadtools/README.md

     ENST00000368659       SLC27A3  ENST00000368659       2
     ENST00000669353  TMEM161B-AS1  ENST00000669353       4
     Observation names were not unique; they have been made unique.

+Access the count matrix from the concatenated Anndata object to analyze the transcript count data.

 ``` python
 andata_concat.X